Feynman Categories: Examples

 \subsubsection{Ground monoid: $\O((0))$}

-There are two ways to get a ground monoid.
-The first is to have corollas with no flags.
-These do appear in the non--directed versions, say by contracting two flags of a corolla with two flags.
+Corollas with no flags may appear.
+For example in the non-directed or wheeled versions as the target of a contraction of a corolla with two flags.

-If there are no mergers, then there is only the identity map on these corollas and inclusion is benign.
-If there are mergers then their inclusion introduces a ground monoid $S=\CO(\ast_{\emptyset})$ the associative monoidal product on $S$ is given by the merger and all the $\CO(\ast_T)$ become $S$--modules.
+If there are no mergers, then there is only the identity map from these corollas and their presence is benign.
+If there are mergers then their inclusion introduces a ``ground monoid'' $S=\CO(\ast_{\emptyset})$; the associative monoidal product on $S$ is given by the merger and all the $\CO(\ast_T)$ become $S$--modules.
 If one wants to forget this structure, one can truncate or restrict to functors for which $\CO(\ast_{\emptyset})=\unit$.